 Offer your suggested solution, and identify and remove any barriers to going ahead, at the end.
 Add value by providing any suitable guides (eg the probate process, or the no-fault divorce process).

 Follow up the meeting with a thank you letter or email.
 Use your judgement as to whether you should be asking for instructions or are still at an early stage of building the relationship (eg with a prospective business client).
-Make it clear that you are happy to speak if they have any questions or want to discuss things further.
+Make it clear that you are happy to speak to them if they have any questions or want to discuss things further.

 "Clients don't care about the law, they care about how the law impacts them.
 So you can't provide the best advice if you don't understand their circumstances.
 Asking questions to tease out that information is all-important."